What does an “organized” home look like to you?

 4. Purchase (if needed!).

 I know this is the fun part.
 I know it can be easy to buy those cute bins.
 They can be very motivating, and get you excited for organizing.
 However, too often they don’t work for the space you wanted them to.
 Waiting until purging and planning gives you a better idea of the best organizing products for your space.
 Use organizing products that are more versatile, because they can be reused in other areas more easily.
 Shop your home for baskets and bins you already own.
 Shoe boxes can be reused for storage, or as drawer dividers.
 It will save time and money to purchase your products later.
 Measure carefully!
 Cabinet hinges, door frames, pipes etc can keep organizing products from working as planned.
+There are products that are functional and can help organize almost any space, and are usually a better investment.

 Place your items according to plan.
 Your plan may need adjusting, it happens!
 Sometimes we haven’t decluttered enough to make everything fit.
 Re-edit if needed, and remember to leave room to add items in the future!
 Having “room to grow” keeps a space from getting quickly getting cluttered again.